-Click on the blue “Download” button and select your size.
-I like to pick one of the higher resolution images so they look sharp and so that I can use them for other advertising purposes down the line.
+Click on the blue “Download” button and get a high-resolution image that looks sharp and that you can use for other advertising purposes down the line.

 Now that you have your image downloaded, head back over to Pinterest!
 Remember that you need to check your email for when the download is ready.
 Otherwise, you can click on “My Drive” in the upper right-hand corner to download your image.

 Go to the board you want to upload, go through the process, and upload your image.
 Make sure to add a description and a link to your product!

-Just like that, you have a stunning image with someone wearing your clothing up on Pinterest.
+Just like that, you have a stunning image of someone wearing your clothing up on Pinterest.
 This goes out to all your followers who are following you and your boards.
 When they see something they like, they just have to hit the “visit” button and it will bring them directly to the link to your Merch on Amazon!

 Wrapping It Up

 This is really just scratching the surface of what is possible with Pinterest.
 As long as you follow this guide and really make sure you are building up your profiles and providing value to people, they will in turn buy designs and merch from you.
 There are so many hundreds of thousands of people on Pinterest that are all in the buying mood that it does not really matter what niche you are trying to sell in.
 Get some boards up, get to following people, and watch the sales start to roll in.

 Using this technique you can get your products in front of an audience that cares about what you have to show them.
 Give it a shot and see how exactly Pinterest can boost your business.
-Next time you someone stuck in that 10-25 tier on Merch by Amazon and wants to know how to get out, point them to this article as one of the easiest way to kickstart a business.
+Next time you someone stuck in that 10-25 tier on Merch by Amazon and wants to know how to get out, point them to this article as one of the easiest ways to kickstart a business.
 Still need more help?
 Then check our new t-shirt marketing guide!